ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The Leader MUST ignore any report pertaining to a batch that has already been collected (see {{input-share-validation}} for details).
 Otherwise, comparing the aggregate result to the previous aggregate result may result in a privacy violation.
-Note that this is enforced by all Aggegators, not just the leader.
+Note that this is enforced by all Aggregators, not just the leader.
 In addition, the leader MAY abort the upload protocol and alert the client with error `reportRejected`.